FreshBooks vs. Wave: A Complete Comparison For Small Business Owners

 Ease of Use

-FreshBooks requires slightly more setup but offers more control long-term.
+FreshBooks requires slightly more setup but provides more control and structure over time.

 Pricing Philosophy: Free vs Paid Value